thomashoneyman/purescript-halogen-hooks/docs/07-Hooks-API.md

 In a regular Halogen component, any time your state updates your component will re-render.
 Hooks operate in a similar fashion: any time one of your state cells updates, your Hooks will re-run.

 Most of the time you only need the `modify_` function for your state.
-If you prefer the `useState` hook to just return the modify function directly, you can do so like this:
+It can be convenient to have the `useState` hook just return a function to modify the state instead of returning a `StateId`; if you prefer that, you can implement a helper function like `useStateFn` in the example below (`useStateFn` and other helpers are available in the [halogen-hooks-extra](https://github.com/JordanMartinez/purescript-halogen-hooks-extra) package):

 ```purs
 -- To allow using any state function